OsmondJiang/Cognitive-Canvas-MCP/README.md

 "Can you **use cognitive canvas** to organize the steps for launching a SaaS product and help me track dependencies between different phases?"

 "Let's systematically plan our Q4 product roadmap. **Use cognitive canvas** for task management and dependency visualization."

+### Knowledge Management and Experience Tracking
+"I just solved a complex database performance issue. **Use cognitive canvas** to record this solution with proper tags so I can find it later when similar problems occur."

+"**Use cognitive canvas** to search through my previous experiences with API optimization.
+I remember solving something similar but need to find the exact solution."

+"Record this lesson learned: **Use cognitive canvas** to document that microservice timeouts were caused by connection pool exhaustion, tagged with performance and architecture."

+"**Use cognitive canvas** to find all my previous notes about React performance optimization - I need to see what techniques I've documented before."

+### Intelligent Knowledge Discovery
+"I'm facing a production issue with slow database queries. **Use cognitive canvas** to search through my knowledge base for any previous solutions or similar problems I've encountered."

+"**Use cognitive canvas** to search for any documented solutions related to API rate limiting and caching strategies from my past work."

+"Before implementing this new feature, **use cognitive canvas** to find relevant insights from previous similar implementations I've documented."

+"**Use cognitive canvas** to search across all my conversations for any experience with Kubernetes scaling issues - semantic search should find related solutions even if I use different terminology."

 ### Research and Evidence-Based Analysis
 "I collected survey data on employee satisfaction vs productivity. **Use cognitive canvas** to analyze with statistical evidence - are these factors significantly related?"